nidhaloff/buildonic/README.md

 # buildonic

-A lightweight interactive CLI package to easily build ionic apps using one command
+A lightweight interactive CLI application to easily build ionic apps using one command

 > **_NOTE:_**  buildonic is still under heavy development.
+The actual version works only for android.

 ## Installation